 - Tell a story: Don’t try to sell.
 Instead, write about how you got into the business, a brief history or a funny story about you growing up, for example, “My mother always told me that….”

 - Re-enforce your unique selling proposition: This is the place to clearly state what you bring to the table and why they need to choose you!

-- Target some keywords for SEO: Do a test on a variety of keywords and when you find the perfect blend for your blog, add these phrases to your title, meta, and copy.
+- Target keywords for SEO: Do a test on a variety of keywords and when you find the perfect blend for your blog, add these phrases to your title, meta, and copy.
 But don’t completely fill this page or any page with only keywords, as Google will consider the page deceptive and may ignore your site.

-- Show Proof of Expertise: Social Media courses, Google Analytics or any other certifications that lends itself to helping you build your followers, clients or fan base, add them to your About Page.
+- Show Certifications: Social Media courses, Google Analytics or any other certifications that lend themselves to helping you build your followers, clients or fan base, add them to your About Page.

-- Reinforce Brand Trust: Include testimonials, client’s logos and other images on you and your services in your About Page.
+- Reinforce Brand Trust: Include testimonials, clients’ logos, and other images on you and your services in your About Page.
 Even photos of you doing a presentation or at a trade show will help to build brand trust.
-But note that photos need to tell a story, don’t just put your summer company party if you can’t answer why this helps to build brand trust.
+But note that photos need to tell a story, don’t just put your summer company party if you can’t answer why this helps build brand trust.